 - We can travel the world.

 In November a Polit Film Festival took place in Innsbruck.
-During the course of 5 days 9 movies about politics from below, about how we as citizens can have an impact on politics, were shown.
+During the course of 5 days 9 movies about politics, about how we as citizens can have an impact on politics were shown.

 This week of political documentaries was a much needed eye opener.
 After spending time hidden behind screens and books reading about theories, for a change, it was brought closer.
 Not that I was not aware of most of the topics covered, but to watch real people struggling with real problems has a very different impact.